Girl Walk // All Day: Filming

 Because of the crowdfunding campaign and public interest in the project, the number of filming days increased from six to 45 over the course of three months, taking place at far more locations than had originally been intended.
 Despite this, the production had minimal resources available, and filming was challenging.
 Krupnick would listen to the album frequently to try to create the plot, while also traveling to locations with associate Sam Petersson.
 During filming, the crew tried to be as inconspicuous as possible to work easily and to avoid disruptions.
 While a small speaker was brought to set, it was quiet, and the dancers mostly had to rely on Krupnick beatboxing or singing, or have the music and story arc memorized for the dances.
 This was to avoid bothering bystanders and the police.
 The script for the film included cues for reaction shots, but it was decided to exclude these shots to focus on the dancers and the story.
 Additionally, the crew found it surprising how infrequently bystanders would react to the dancers or the filmmakers.

 The production did not have permission to film at many of the locations, as well, causing some concern.
 The Staten Island Ferry sequence was reshot for the film, but, as the reshoot was filmed the day after the killing of Osama bin Laden, there was a large police presence on the Ferry.
 Additionally, while filming at Yankee Stadium, Marsen was escorted out by the police.
 One sequence was filmed at Zuccotti Park during the Occupy Wall Street protests.
 Photographer Bill Cunningham appears in the film, taking photos of the Creep.
-These photos would go on to be printed in a Sunday Styles section the of The New York Times.
+These photos would go on to be printed in a Sunday Styles section of The New York Times.
 The Central Park sequence near the end of the film used over 100 dancers.
 Rather than play the album while filming, the dancers were kept on time by a saxophonist playing in the same cadence as the album.